freeCodeCamp/freeCodeCamp/client/src/pages/learn/responsive-web-design/learn-css-animation-by-building-a-ferris-wheel/index.md

 ---
-title: Introduction to the CSS Ferris Wheel
+title: Introduction to the Learn CSS Animation By Building A Ferris Wheel
-block: css-ferris-wheel
+block: learn-css-animation-by-building-a-ferris-wheel
 superBlock: Responsive Web Design
 isBeta: true
 ---

-## Introduction to the CSS Ferris Wheel
+## Introduction to the Learn CSS Animation By Building A Ferris Wheel

 This is a test for the new project-based curriculum.